Friday, January 4, 2013

 I don't recommend getting a Jack LaLanne centrifugal juicer.
 The appliances do not live up to the man, by any means.
 You pay quite a bit extra just for the brand name and gain nothing in quality.
 I have been pretty happy with my L'Equip, but the model I'm still using is no longer being made.

-As raw foodists we don't do a ton of cooking, but having a cooking device comes in handy even as raw foodies.
-Sometimes we have wilting food and want to make a soup.
+Wilting food and want to make a soup?
 Sometimes we see a great deal on sweet potatoes and want to steam them for a treat.
-During the winter my husband likes to make t'eff (a grain more nutritious than amaranth or quinoa by a lot) to keep warm.
+We used to make t'eff (a grain more nutritious than amaranth or quinoa) back before we became lectin-conscious.

-We don't have a stove or an oven, but we do have a pressure cooker.
+Even when we did not have a stove or an oven, we had a pressure cooker.
 I like that it doesn't take up a lot of space (like an oven does) and it doesn't require owning a bunch of pots (like a stove does) and that it has automatic settings to make it turn off so that your food never burns and turns black.

 It cooks quickly and keeps more nutrition because the water doesn't escape.
 It is self-contained and doesn't require a dozen other cooking devices to do its thing.